 Trinity has a security system in place to restrict access to the children of the Day School and Childcare Center.
-Families will be issued two badges to allow access between 6:30-8:15a.m. and 3:00-6:00 p.m.
-Between 8:15-3:00, adults dropping off or picking up children are required to sign in, receive a visitor badge, sign back out and return the badge.
-During summer hours and school breaks, badges will have access 6:30a.m.-6:00p.m.
+Families will be issued two badges to allow access to door #1 and interior doors, badges will have access between the times of 6:30a.m.- 6:00p.m.
 Little Lambs Room has its own entry from the parking lot.
-A fee is required for additional badges or lost badges through the Childcare office.
-Notify the Childcare office immediately if a badge is misplaced.
+A fee is required for additional badges or lost badges.
+Notify the office immediately if a badge is misplaced, so that we can deactivate it to maintain the security of our building.
+Badges are required to be returned upon withdrawal from the program, you will be charged for badges that are not returned at the time of your withdrawal, see the fees section for more details.